-As you will remember from our explanation in the Beginner’s Technology section, there are miners <haven’t found this URL in the advanced section> in traditional Proof-of-Work blockchains that secure the ledger with large amounts of computing power.
-Miners are incentivized to do this work by being rewarded with newly-created coins.
+As you might know, there are miners in traditional Proof-of-Work blockchains that secure the ledger with large amounts of computing power.
+Miners are incentivized to do this work by being rewarded with newly created coins.
 There will also be miners in our Block-DAG protocol.
 What we change on a fundamental level is the data structure of the transaction record.
 The consensus mechanism used by the network to come to an agreement on the order of transactions remains the same, namely Proof-of-Work.

-A difference in the reward structure of our DAG compared to a blockchain, is that not only the miner that solves a block gets a reward for that particular block.
-A number of miners that subsequently confirm that block also will receive a reward in the form of newly-created coins.
+A difference in the reward structure of our DAG compared to a blockchain is that not only the miner that solves a block gets a reward for that particular block, but also a number of miners that confirm that block, later on, will receive a reward in the form of newly created coins.
 This incentivizes the miners to reference all unreferenced blocks.
-Newly-created blocks that are not referenced by any other block yet are called leaves of the DAG.
+Newly created blocks that are not referenced by any other block yet are called leaves of the DAG.

 Mining in the Horizen Block-DAG will be similar to traditional mining but we expect more blocks to be mined in total with an overall lower difficulty which should lead to greater mining decentralization as fewer miners will need to join mining pools.

 DAGs might be suited to become the successors of linear blockchains.
 They mostly differ in that a block in a DAG can reference more than one block at a time.
 This introduces a sort of two-dimensionality to the data structure.